grz0zrg/fsynth/documentation/mk/docs/tutorials/midi.md

 ## Note

-When a note-off is received, Fragment will actually keep the note in memory for an amount of time defined by the **note lifetime** global settings, this is useful for the release portion of envelopes for example, this settings can be found in the global settings dialog.
+When a note-off is received, Fragment will actually keep the note in memory for an amount of time defined by the **note lifetime** global settings, this is useful for the release portion of envelopes for example or to use the release velocity, this settings can be found in the global settings dialog.